📖 Syllabus

 Office Hours

 To get help on assignments and concepts, course staff will be hosting several office hours per week.
-The vast majority of office hours will be held in-person on North Campus, though we will hold a few Central Campus and remote office hours, depending on staff availability.
+To provide added flexibility, given the nature of the Spring term, we’ll provide a mix of in-person office hours in BBB and remote office hours on Zoom.
 See the Calendar tab of the course website for the most up-to-date schedule and directions.

 Office hours are your chance to ask for general help, clarification on homeworks, and to review previous homeworks.
 Course staff will not tell you if your answer is correct, and it is inappropriate to ask.
 Here are some really good questions to ask instead: